Vagus Nerve Stimulator

 What is a vagus nerve stimulator?

-in your chest under your skin.
-The leads run from the generator to the vagus nerve
+your chest under your skin.
+The leads run from the generator to the vagus nerve in

-worn over the ear lobe.
+over the ear lobe.

 The VNS is similar to a pacemaker.
 The pulse generator creates low-energy electrical